Pet Stewardship FAQ

 If your companion animal dies during your lifetime, or if you acquire a new companion animal, you can give notice to the Ottawa Humane Society to transfer or add the new companion animal to the contract.

 Will the Ottawa Humane Society take custody of my companion animal when the time comes?

 As soon as possible after receiving a call from your executor, the Ottawa Humane Society will accept custody and assume ownership of your companion animal.
 We will provide your companion animal with care and attention in our facilities while we arrange for a new adoptive home.

 Will there be a guarantee that my companion animal will not be euthanized?

-Yes, we will guarantee that your pet will not be euthanized, except in extreme circumstances, such as disease, irrevocable illness or severe temperament problems.
+Yes, we will guarantee that your pet will not be euthanized, except in extreme circumstances, such as disease, irrevocable illness or severe behaviour problems.
 In that case, we would require the approval of two veterinarians before we would consider euthanasia.

 How will my gift help other companion animals?

 Your gift will ensure your companion animal receives the love and attention needed and that a suitable home is found.
-Your gift will also help fund the Pet Stewardship Program, providing other companion animal and owners with the same sense of security and satisfaction you have enjoyed.
+Your gift will also help fund the Pet Stewardship Program, providing other companion animals and owners with the same sense of security and satisfaction you have enjoyed.